ThorpeJosh/truenas-zfs-unlock/README.md

 ```

 ### Running on a schedule
-If you want to unlock your datasets automatically when your Truenas server starts then setting a cron schedule to run every 10 seconds works well (The datasets will unlock before VMs or Kubernetes deploys).
-This can be achieved by setting a `CRONTAB=*/10 * * * * * * unlock` environment variable.
+If you want your datasets to unlock automatically when your Truenas server boots, then set a cron schedule to run every 10 seconds (The datasets will unlock before VMs or Kubernetes are deployed).
+To achieve this set a `CRONTAB=*/10 * * * * * * unlock` environment variable.

 #### docker-compose
 ```yaml